 Earth no longer cared for Skaro.
-Though the planet was still in quarrantine they did not wish to waste time and resources protecting it when it became apparent that the Moroks had no interest in reactivating the Daleks and thus they rather callously simply left the Thals to be conquered.
+Though the planet was still in quarantine they did not wish to waste time and resources protecting it when it became apparent that the Moroks had no interest in reactivating the Daleks and thus they rather callously left the Thals to be conquered.

 A few Thals out of desperation reactivated the Daleks who had simply been left in their city once more.
 The Thals had not killed them as they did not want to be guilty of genocide so they had simply left them and guarded them to make sure the power could never be restored.